 In Sec.
 21.4, we introduced ion-acoustic waves that have a phase speed $V{\rm ph} \sim (k_B T_e/m_p)^{1/2}$, determined by a combination of the electron temperature T_e and the proton mass m_p .
 In Sec.
 22.3.6, we argued that these waves would be strongly Landau damped unless the electron temperature greatly exceeded the proton temperature.
 However, this formalism was only valid for waves of small amplitude so that the linear approximation could be used.
 In Ex.
-21.5, we considered the profile of a nonlinear wave and found a solution for a single ion-acoustic soliton valid when the waves are weakly nonlinear.
-We will now consider this problem in a slightly different way that is valid for strong nonlinearity in the wave amplitude.
-However we will restrict our attention to waves that propagate without change of form and so will not generalize the Korteweg-De Vries equation.
+21.6, we considered the profile of a nonlinear wave and found a solution for a single ion-acoustic soliton valid when the waves are weakly nonlinear.
+We will now consider this problem in a slightly different way, one valid for a wave amplitude that is strong nonlinear.
+However, we will restrict our attention to waves that propagate without change of form and so will not generalize the Korteweg-De Vries equation.

 Once again, we use the fluid model and introduce an ion fluid velocity u.
-The electrons are supposed to be highly mobile and to assume a local density $\propto \exp(e\phi/k_BT_e)$, where φ is the electrostatic potential.
+We presume the electrons are highly mobile and so have a local density $n_e \propto \exp(e\phi/k_BT_e)$, where φ is the electrostatic potential.
 The ions must satisfy equations of continuity and motion